New Bedford Car Accident Lawyer

 After a New Bedford crash, three steps protect your claim.

-Receive medical attention promptly and describe the collision clearly to your provider.
-Capture photos of the vehicles, injuries, roadway, and nearby cameras.
-Keep the report details and avoid recorded insurer statements until the claim has been reviewed by an attorney.
+Get medical care promptly, and describe the collision clearly to your provider.
+Photograph the vehicles, the injuries, the roadway, and any nearby cameras.
+Avoid recorded insurer statements.
+Act.
+Act.

 Video footage and other records may not stay available for long.
-Submit the form or call Larson Law for a free review.
-An attorney can assess the circumstances closely, address no-fault rules and injury requirements, then identify evidence requiring prompt preservation.
+Submit the form or call Larson Law for a free review, and an attorney can assess the circumstances closely.
+No cost here.
+No cost here.

 Talk to a New Bedford car accident lawyer today.
 No cost, no pressure.

-Car accident claims in New Bedford involve Massachusetts no-fault PIP, the region’s most documented dangerous intersections, and evidence that disappears fast.
-Tell us what happened and we will explain what Massachusetts law allows and what your next steps are.
+Car accident claims in New Bedford run through the coverage that pays first, the region’s most documented dangerous intersections, and evidence that disappears fast.
+Tell us what happened and we will walk you through what your claim can realistically cover, the same way we do for injured clients in Boston.

 Our Clients.